Medically reviewed by Kristin Hall, FNP

 Written by Our Editorial Team

-There are a number of symptoms of depression.
-Some people show only a few, while others experience many.
-Depressed patients can also experience these adverse effects in different severities.
-Some of the most common depression symptoms are:
+There are also a number of symptoms of depression.
+Some people with depression only show a few symptoms, while others experience many.
+Depressed patients also experience symptoms in different severities.

 Pervasive feelings of sadness, anxiety or hopelessness

 A loss of interest in things you once enjoyed

 Weight gain or loss

 In order to be diagnosed with a form of depression, you’ll generally need to experience several of these symptoms over a period of two weeks or longer, with symptoms occurring on a daily or near-daily basis.

 Our guide to the signs of depression in women goes into more detail about these symptoms, as well as how they may affect you if you're depressed.

 Nortriptyline is an antidepressant.
 More specifically, it’s a tricyclic antidepressant that works by increasing the amount of serotonin and norepinephrine -- two important neurotransmitters -- in your brain and body.

 Neurotransmitters are naturally-occurring chemicals that transmit information between neurons, or nerve cells.